Tam O'Shanter-Sullivan: Bridlewood community

 From 1927 to 1946, Harry C. Hatch raised and trained five King's Plate winners on his farm at the northeast corner of Pharmacy and Sheppard, including Monsweep (1936), Goldlure(1937), Budpath(1941), Acara(1944) and Uttermost(1945).

 The farm, and others in the area, was purchased by the Robert McClintock Company for residential development of Bridlewood in the 1960s.
 The development was named "Bridlewood" in honor of Hatch's covered racetrack on the farm.
-McClinkock's company was awarded the Ontario Urban Development Institute Award for the finest development of the year for Bridlewood Phase I in 1964 and Phase II in 1966.
+McClintock's company was awarded the Ontario Urban Development Institute Award for the finest development of the year for Bridlewood Phase I in 1964 and Phase II in 1966.
 Famous residents of Bridlewood include Mike Myers, whose Wayne's World character was inspired by growing up in the area, Eric McCormack (Will & Grace), and David Furnish, who all attended Bridlewood Public School.

 Bridlewood Mall is located outside of the community to the northwest in L'Amoreaux.